Skip to main content

 Learn the basics - a very simple introduction

-What is the Genesis low-code platform?
+What is the Genesis platform?

 Our simple application looks like this: